BIYUEHU/fluoro/README.md

 <!-- markdownlint-enable -->

 It refers to thoughts which are Aspect-Oriented Programming, Inversion of Control and Dependency Injection.

+## ❓ Why is `Fluoro`?

+**Fluoro**, its original word is `Fluorine` (F₂), it is the strongest monatomic oxidant in nature, except for some inert gases, it can react with almost all elements, and its compounds are extremely rich and diverse and have stability.
+Take this name, hoping Fluoro has strong ability, thus build various diversified frameworks and provide strong underlying support.

 ## 🛠️ Class & Interface